paulkoehlerdev/CoReview/README.md

 <!-- Plugin description -->
 `CoReview` is an AI-based (OpenAI GPT-3.5) automated code review plugin that intelligently scans your uncommitted changes, providing instant feedback and improving overall code quality beyond what a static linter can provide. `CoReview` identifies potential issues, ensures adherence to coding standards, and fosters a more productive development environment.
 <!-- Plugin description end -->

 ## How to use it

-Just install the Plugin from the Jetbrains Plugin Marketplace.
+Just install the Plugin from the Jetbrains Plugin Marketplace (coming soon™) or build it from source.
 You will need to provide an OpenAI API key in your settings.
 After that, you can use the plugin by clicking on the `CoReview` (<img src="src/main/resources/icon/icon.svg" alt="logo of the button" height="13px"/>) button in the Commit Window.
 Or by adding `CoReview` to your pre commit checks. `CoReview` will then analyze your changes and provide you with suggestions on how to improve your code.